nicolesaidy/awesome-web-design/README.md

 * [Material Icons](https://material.io/icons/): Free to use material design icons from Google.
 * [Ionicons](http://ionicons.com/): The premium icon font for Ionic Framework.
 * [3dicons](https://www.3dicons.com/): A collection of over 5000 3D icons and characters with 4k resolution, each icon delivered in 5 color palettes, front and perspective views
+* [Iconshock](https://www.iconshock.com/): The biggest icon pack with over 2 million professional icons in +400 icon sets with more than 30 design styles: material, flat, 3d, realistic, iOS, and more.views

 ## Images
 * [Pexels](https://pexels.com): Best free stock photos in one place.